Business & Development Fees

 Building Permit Fees

-Fees for building permits for new construction or for the siting of a new manufactured home can be found in the Building and Plumbing Bylaw
+Fees for building permits for new construction or for the siting of a new manufactured home can be found in Schedule 5 of the Fees & Charges Bylaw

 Business & Development Incentives